dictyBase/RNA-Export/README.md

 This means that 508-486 = 22 entries have been lost in dumping data to EBI

-<<<<<<< HEAD
-<<<<<<< HEAD
 ### Response by EBI

+Petra emailed the EBI people and this is what she got:

-Hi Petra,
+>Hi Petra,

-This is all great news!
+>This is all great news!
 It sounds like you are ahead of the game :-)  We are planning our first release in the first half of this year and at that point official RNAcentral ids should be available.

-Bye for now
+>Bye for now
-Alex
+>Alex

-Alex Bateman
+>Alex Bateman
-Phone: (01223) 494100
+>Phone: (01223) 494100
-European Bioinformatics Institute (EMBL-EBI)
+>European Bioinformatics Institute (EMBL-EBI)

+End of the story (for now)